-Taylor is a staff member in the Advanced Technology Group (ATG).
-His research is focused on HPC networks, performance analysis, benchmarking and simulation.
-Prior to joining NERSC, Taylor was a graduate researcher at Sandia National Laboratories Center for Computing Research.
+Taylor Groves is a member of NERSC's Advanced Technology Group, where his focus is on networks and modeling/analysis of distributed systems.
+Prior to joining NERSC, he was a graduate researcher at Sandia National Laboratories Center for Computing Research.

 Kurt Ferreira, Ryan E. Grant, Michael J. Levenhagen, Scott Levy, Taylor Groves, "Hardware MPI Message Matching: Insights into MPI Matching Behavior to Inform Design", Concurrency and Computation Practice and Experience, December 1, 2018,

 Taylor Groves, Ryan Grant, Aaron Gonzales, Dorian Arnold, "Unraveling Network-induced Memory Contention: Deeper Insights with Machine Learning", Transactions on Parallel and Distributed Systems, November 21, 2017, doi: 10.1109/TPDS.2017.2773483